txddy-p/Obsidian/Saving Money and Managing Credit.md

 ##### Debt to income ratios
 - The `debt to income ratio` is the `ratio of the payments made every month towards debt` (capital and interest payments) `divided by` `total monthly income`.
 - A related ratio is the `debt to disposable income`, which measures the percentage of income after the necessities have been paid that is spent on debt servicing.
-- Both these numbers are very useful in getting an idea of how risky a specific debt situation is, and are often used by potential credit providers to assess the risk of credit applicants.
 $$
 \begin{align}
 \frac{\text{Payments towards debt}}{\text{Total monthly income}} \hspace{25mm}